theg4sh/userver-gdb-pp/README.md

 }}
 ...
 ```
-Looks like a mess and useless for debugging a logical issues.
+Looks like a mess and useless for debugging a logical issue.

 Now prepare pretty-printers:
 ```(sh)